Humus-/Discord-Bot-Stable-Diffusion/README.md

 ### How it Works

     The bot connects to Discord using the credentials provided in the env file.
-    The bot currently hardcodes a specific channel on Discord.
+    The bot currently hardcodes a specific channel on Discord (For testing).
     The bot sends a request to generate an image based on the user's prompt to a separate server.
     The bot waits for the server to send the response and shows a thinking prompt on discord.
     The bot downloads the image and sends it to the channel.